-SC or ST type connectors of ceramic ferrule and Physical Contact <PC> end finish shall be used to terminate fibers to equipment.
-The signal design shall specify the type of connector used.
+SC type connectors of ceramic ferrule and Physical Contact <PC> end finish shall be used to terminate fibers to equipment.
 Mechanical connectors shall not be used to splice cables.
 All fiber connectors used shall be factory installed connectors.
 No field terminated connectors will be allowed.
-Connectors shall have a typical insertion loss (single-mode) of 0.15 dB or less, a maximum loss of 0.35 dB or less, with typical reflectance of -55 dB, and temperature stability from -40 degrees C to 75 degrees C. Pigtails shall be rated for the environment they are installed in.
+Connectors shall have a typical insertion loss (single-mode) of 0.15 dB or less, a maximum loss of 0.35 dB or less, with typical reflectance of -55 dB, and temperature stability from -40°C to 75°C. Pigtails shall be rated for the environment they are installed in.
+Splices shall be neatly stored using manufacturer provided splice organizers within the termination housing.